Why choose this course

 What you will study

-This course will improve your practical language skills and allow you to acquire a strong understanding of how languages work.
+Our BA (Hons) Modern Languages (French with German) course will improve your practical language skills and allow you to acquire a strong understanding of how languages work.

 You’ll have the opportunity to take translation modules each year of your course.
 You’ll also learn about the cultures and societies of the countries where your chosen languages are spoken in interactive modules taught in the target language.